 Although Moonchild is capable of jumping, the mechanic doesn't feel right.
 It feels like you are floating across gaps instead of leaping over them, which is clearly evident towards the end of the game as the distance traveled is increased tenfold to the beginning portions of the game.
 Stairs, which you assume you can easily run up will impede your progress due to slightly highly geometry than what is allowed to run across.
 The dynamic camera, providing some amazing framework and cinematic shots during the game, becomes a hinderance when you find yourself in tight corridors.
 Toren certainly has its set of technical issues, but the short adventure coming from an indie studio still is not without it's charm.
 The game world is full of bright, vivid, oversaturated colors, not shying away from the use of lighting to make everything pop.
 As Moonchild grows, her once pristine dress becomes tattered, feeling more like something a teenager would wear to a nightclub, complete with a low-cut v-neck and open back.
 The musical score is perhaps the best part of the presentation, fitting well with the fantasy setting of the world Toren is set in.

 Toren is the first release from Swordtales, and I feel the game could have used a little bit more time to iron out any of the technical issues.
 There are optional important story sequences that are easy to miss, so you may want to fully explore regions.
-Randomly falling through the floor randomly, and being able to see through the character models at times is inexcusable, but the narrative of rebirth and completing one's destiny no matter the adversity is well put together.Note: The Toren review is based on a digital PC copy of the game, provided for review purposes.
+Randomly falling through the floor randomly, and being able to see through the character models at times is inexcusable, but the narrative of rebirth and completing one's destiny no matter the adversity is well put together.Note: Toren was reviewed on PlayStation 4.
+A digital copy of the game provided by the publisher.